 Emily Schott assists clients with commercial real estate matters, including the acquisition, sale, financing, development and leasing of commercial properties.
 She represents borrowers and lenders in financing transactions ...

-For more than 30 years, Dan Utt has helped real estate owners, developers, investors, landlords, tenants and lenders navigate the issues and considerations associated with real estate development and general business law ...
+For nearly 40 years, Dan Utt has helped real estate owners, developers, investors, landlords, tenants and lenders navigate the issues and considerations associated with real estate development and general business law matters ...

 - Real Estate Law

 - Environmental Law